Aviation Safety Database Saves Considerable Resources

 - How to Manage Aviation Safety Programs Without Complex SMS Databases

 Data management in an aviation SMS is a critical decision point early in the SMS implementation process.
-How the SMS stores and retrieves data is not a trivial process that easily changed.
+How the SMS stores and retrieves data is not a trivial process that can easily changed.
 Data management decisions made early will shape SMS performance and SMS' adaptability for years to come.
 Do not take this lightly, as many operators have already made mistakes that you can avoid.

 Once you choose a particular SMS data management strategy, senior management will not be keen to switch horses in mid-stream and switch to a different data management strategy.
 For example, some SMS databases do not have the capabilities to store all SMS data but are single-purpose point solutions.
 These point solutions scratch a particular itch, such as: